Economics & Finance Courses

 Selected contemporary policy issues, e.g., the economic role of government, poverty, debt financing, free trade vs. protectionism, entrepreneurship, and problems of fiscal and monetary management.

-Prerequisites: ECO 1510 and ECO 1520, or permission of instructor, department chair, or school dean
+Prerequisites: ECO 1510 and ECO 1520, or permission of instructor, department chair, school head, or college dean

 Offered: as needed

-Prerequisites: ECO 1520 or permission of the instructor, department chair, or school dean
+Prerequisites: ECO 1520 or permission of the instructor, department chair, school head, or college dean

-ECO 4510 LABOR ECONOMICS AND HUMAN RESOURCE MANAGEMENT (3 credits)
+ECO 4510 LABOR ECONOMICS AND HUMAN RESOURCE MANAGEMENT (3)

 Principles of economics applied to the human resource and its market with emphasis on hiring, training, labor legislation, and compensation policies relevant to the management of people at work.

-Prerequisites: ECO 1510, and 1520 or permission of the instructor, department chair, or school dean
+Prerequisites: ECO 1510, and 1520 or permission of the instructor, department chair, school head, or college dean

 Offered: as needed

-(GP) International trade theory and practice, the financial dimensions of multinational exchange, institutional features and channels of marketing, and international corporate relationships.
-Designated writing-enrichment course for Financial Economics majors.
+International trade theory and practice, the financial dimensions of multinational exchange, institutional features, and channels of marketing, and international corporate relationships.

-Prerequisites: ECO 1510, or permission of the instructor, department chair, or school dean
+Prerequisites: ECO 1510, or permission of the instructor, department chair, school head, or college dean

-Prerequisites: ECO 1510 and 1520, or permission of the instructor, department chair, or school dean
+Prerequisites: ECO 1510 and 1520, or permission of the instructor, department chair, school head, or college dean

-ECO 4700 RESEARCH METHODOLOGY AND POLICY ANALYSIS (3 credits)
+ECO 4700 RESEARCH METHODOLOGY AND POLICY ANALYSIS (3)

 This course provides the fundamental foundation to conduct empirical economic research.
 Students will learn the steps involved in conducting economic research that include the selection of topic, literature review, formulation of research question, choice of research methodologies, collecting and analyzing data, testing of hypothesis, and summary and conclusions.
 The course is designed to enhance students’ ability to integrate economic theory, quantitative research skills, and research.

-Prerequisites: ECO 1510, ECO 1520, and BUS 2160 and have junior/senior standing or permission of the instructor, department chair, or school dean
+Prerequisites: ECO 1510, ECO 1520, and BUS 2160 and have junior/senior standing or permission of the instructor, department chair, school head, or college dean

 Offered: spring